Michael Kanost

-Michael R. Kanost (born 1956; Cheyenne, Wyoming) is a University Distinguished Professor in the Department of Biochemistry and Molecular Biophysics at Kansas State University.
+Michael R. Kanost (born 1956) is an American Professor in the Department of Biochemistry and Molecular Biophysics at Kansas State University.

 Early life and education

 Kanost was born in 1956 in Cheyenne, Wyoming.
 His interest in general science started in grade school, in Cheyenne and continued in junior high and high school after his family moved to Broomfield, Colorado in 1968.
 In 1975 Kanost enrolled in Colorado State University from which he graduated in 1979 with a B.S. in zoology and entomology.
 In 1983 Kanost received his Ph.D. in entomology from Purdue University after being mentored by Peter Dunn there.
 While at Purdue, the duo studied pathogenic bacteria of Manduca sexta and how infections stimulate synthesis of hemolymph antibacterial proteins.

 Career

 Following the dissertation, Kanost became a postdoc in the Department of Biology at Queen's University in Kingston, Ontario.
 There he worked with Prof. G.R.
 Wyatt and helped him study protein synthesis stimulated by juvenile hormone and insect hemolymph proteins.
 In 1986, Kanost moved to the University of Arizona's Department of Biochemistry, where he worked with Prof. Michael Wells.

-From 1986 to 1991 Kanost was a Research Associate and later Research Assistant Professor at UA, studying lipophorin and serpins in insect hemolymph.
+From 1986 to 1991, Kanost was a Research Associate and later Research Assistant Professor at UA, studying lipophorin and serpins in insect hemolymph.
 In 1991, Kanost became assistant professor of Biochemistry at Kansas State University, and in 2005 he was promoted to University Distinguished Professor.
 He also served as head of the department from 2002 to 2012.